Exploring Love Addiction

 Love addiction creates fixations and compulsions in love interests and can play itself out in unhealthy behaviors toward loved ones.
 Love addicts can people please, putting the needs of others before their own.
 It can also result in divorce, affairs, poor job performance, relationship conflict, poor concentration of everyday tasks, enmeshment, clinginess, and emotional distress including anxiety and depression.
 Emotional highs such as intense passion, and emotional lows, like intense disappointment or heartbreak can eventually strain the relationship, resulting in resentment.
 Consequently, love addiction may have intense elements of a lack of control present in other addictions, such as sex addiction or a chemical addiction.

 Love addiction is a controversial and highly debated condition.
 Some may argue we are all at risk of having some level of love addiction potential.
 Despite the many opinions on the matter, love addiction can cause emotional problems and even contribute to the breakdown of a relationship.
 Furthermore, it is a condition that creates much emotional distress, compulsive behaviors and even obsessions where love, romance and sex are concerned.
-As a result, people battling love addiction can find themselves in unstable relationships, such as toxic or abusive relationships.
+As a result, people battling love addiction can find themselves in unstable relationships, such as toxic or abusive relationships, which can be abusive both mentally and physically.
 Unfortunately, many may not be able to identify the dangers that come along with such unions.